thinkful-ei22/Donny-Bored-Client/README.md

  * Tech Stack:  PERN - 🐘 Postgres as the database, Express and Node on the backend, React/Redux on the frontend
  * Link to backend repo: https://github.com/thinkful-ei22/Donny-Bored-Server
  * Additional info: Cloud storage of images provided through cloudinary API via multer middleware; slightly modified    react-dropzone library for dropzone implementation and a modified version of the react-resizable-rotable-draggable library
- * Future plans - continued development and refinement of existing and new features
+ * Future plans - continued development and refinement of existing and new features while improving and revising my code and thinking of better ways to organize the data.
+I'd like to add the ability for a user to publish board to a gallery of publicly viewable boards, the ability to output the page to an image (perhaps something like html2canvas), pagination, ability for the user to adjust the z-index, and various sorting for the boards and a better dashboard...

 ### Features